edwinwebb/three-seed/README.md

 * Tweening with GSAP

 ## TODO
+If you can help with this project, please do!
 * HotLoading
 * Update Tweens to PopMotion
 * Make it easy to remove React/Redux/Builtins